FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 Mining can function by PoP PoU of usefulness.
 Basically all person PoP receive mining-strata they then reward with as "blocks" upon Po(W/U).

+Any utility can be rewarded in such fashion, of providing infrastructure trustlessly.
+A "democratic" and "trustless" provisioning of infrastructure where the payment is had by each person 'block rewarding' those that did it better than others.
+(See NSS document)
+In this case, it is "collecting information" or "being trusted to receive private information" then generating will-field physical perturbation that is useful in stealth/privacy mode.
+Then reaping block mining reward PoU from PoP utility actualization, beliefs or realizations.
+(Trusted to.
+Then betrayed it, let it leak, then no longer trusted.
+Such dynamic from the other end.)

 ### From Gossip to Intuition

 Your AR becomes a **learned intuition engine**: